rupokdas147/TO_July2025/FMD_QNC_D_Band_Power_Amplifier/doc/source/specification.rst

-DC to 60 GHz Flat Gain Limiting Amplifier
+D Band Power Amplifier
 ========================================================
-This document describes the specifications of the 60 GHz Flat Gain Limiting Amplifier (LA) designed for use in a 60 GHz transceiver system.
-The amplifier is intended to provide a flat gain response across the 60 GHz frequency band, with a focus on maintaining linearity and minimizing distortion.
+This document describes the specifications of the D Band Power Amplifier, which is designed to operate in the frequency range of 140 GHz to 170 GHz.
 .. list-table:: **Specification**
    :widths: 400 200
    :header-rows: 1